People

 Research

-My research interests straddle three broad areas: comparative political institutions, political parties, and attitudes and behaviour.
-My work on political institutions examines fundamental institutional variation in European and OECD democracies, such as fixed and flexible election timing, confidence procedures, rules of government formation and termination, parliamentary prorogation, constitutional change, and executive presidents’ ministerial appointment, legislative and assembly dissolution powers.
+My expertise straddles three broad areas: comparative political institutions, political parties, and voter attitudes and behaviour.
+My work on comparative political institutions explores the effects of institutional innovation and fundamental institutional rules in developed democracies, such as mandatory voter ID, fixed and flexible election timing, confidence procedures, rules of government formation and termination, parliamentary prorogation, constitutional change, and the powers of executive presidents.
+I examine how these rules affect voters, and how leaders use them to exercise power, advance policy, and achieve re-election.

 Publications

-Please download my CV (pdf) to see my latest publications.
+Please download Petra Schleiter's CV to see her latest publications.